thinkbigdo/learn-react/basics/react-1/README.md

 ## Overview

-This exercise has a video.
+This exercise has a video: https://youtu.be/biEU2wZK2Uk

 The prereqs are at least 1 year experience with HTML, Javascript, nodejs.